health-map/WebSite/react/health-map/README.md

 # Monitor

-This project includes the Routing source code.
-Use this library to render the Routing module.
+This project includes the GYE Health Map source code.
+Use this library to render the Health Map module.
 Versions need to be managed in the `webpack.config.dev.js` and `webpack.config.prod.js` files.

 ### Usage